CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/03_MappingData02.md

 The field calculator functions nearly identically to the select features using an expression tool that we used in the previous exercise.

-Calculate population density per square kilometer of each county based on the new area under the UTM Zone 10N projection, save this information in a new field called Dens_UTKm.
-Be sure to change the output field type to `decimal number (real)`.
-Set the output field width to 10, and the precision to 3.
-And construct the expression shown below.
-(Note: we have divided the area by 1,000,000 because the units of the UTM projection are square meters).
-Click `OK`.
+Calculate population density per square kilometer of each county based on the new area under the UTM Zone 10N projection:
+* Save this information in a new field called Dens_UTKm.
+* Be sure to change the output field type to `decimal number (real)`.
+* Set the output field width to 10, and the precision to 3.
+* And construct the expression shown below.
+* (Note: we have divided the area by 1,000,000 because the units of the UTM projection are square meters).
+* Click `OK`.

 ![add](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData02/14_AreaCalc.png)

-Now click the toggle editing mode to save the new field.
+Now click the toggle to exit from editing mode to save the new field.
 Sort the attribute table by the Albers Equal Area projection population density (do this by clicking on Area_AlbKm) and compare these values with the UTM Zone 10N population density.
 You’ll notice they’re vastly different.

 ![add](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData02/16_ToggleEdit.png)

 Close the attribute table.

+##### On Your Own:

 #### Expressing differences in population density in a choropleth map